Toward Krylov-based holography in double-scaled SYK

 Consider a quantum system with dynamics governed by a time-independent Hamiltonian $H$ and an initial state $\ket{\varphi(0)}$.
 The time evolution of this state $\ket{\varphi(t)}=e^{-itH}\ket{\varphi(0)}$ naturally generates a basis $\{ \ket{\varphi_n}\}=H^n \ket{\varphi(0)}$.
 Applying the Gram-Schmidt procedure to this basis, we could generate an orthonormal basis, called the Krylov basis $\{\ket{K_n}\}$, where $\ket{K_0}=\ket{\varphi(0)}$.
 We can define the Krylov state complexity to study how much the initial state overlaps with the Krylov basis as time evolves:

 The Krylov basis is the basis that minimizes this quantity in the vicinity of $t=0$.
 Here, one can also denote

 which are the probabilities of finding the time-evolved initial state in the $n$-th Krylov basis vector.
-The Shanon entropy of this probability distribution is the Krylov entropy or spread entropy \cite{Barbon:2019wsy}, defined as
+The Shannon entropy of this probability distribution is the Krylov entropy or spread entropy \cite{Barbon:2019wsy}, defined as

-Moreover, one can actually define a sequence of such complexities that are minimized.
+Moreover, one can actually define a sequence of such complexities that are minimized by the Krylov basis.
 We call them higher-order Krylov complexities (or generalized spread complexity) \cite{Fu:2024fdm, Camargo:2024rrj} defined as

 which are proposed to more accurately capture the pronounced peak structure for chaotic systems.